 St Mary’s Cathedral Choir has on occasion undertaken to sing concerts and services in various venues around Glasgow and in the Diocese.
 In 1990 the choir sang in every mainland Scottish Episcopal Cathedral in just 24 hours!
 This was done to help raise money for, and awareness of, the cathedral’s restoration programme, which was ongoing at the time.

-Since then, the choir has sung in Rosslyn Chapel, and St Mary’s Cathedral in Edinburgh, Salisbury, Lichfield and Chester Cathedrals, Beverley Minster and Tewkesbury Abbey.
-In March 2014 they will sing for a weekend in Durham Cathedral, and in July 2014 in Lincoln Cathedral for a whole week’s residency.
+Since then, the choir has sung in Rosslyn Chapel, and St Mary’s Cathedral in Edinburgh, Salisbury, Lichfield, Ripon, Durham, Lincoln and Chester Cathedrals, Beverley Minster and Tewkesbury Abbey.
+In Summer 2017 they will sing in Portsmouth Cathedral, for a whole week’s residency.

 Any singers who would like to know more about the choir and possible membership are encouraged to contact the Organist and Director of Music, Mr Frikki Walker.